bdnath702/Tortoise-Rabbit-Animation-Race/README.md

 # Tortoise-Rabbit-Animation-Race
 This project visualizes the classic fable of the "Tortoise and the Hare" using modern web development tools.
 This project visualizes the classic fable of the "Tortoise and the Hare" using modern web development tools.
 It uses HTML, CSS, and WebM video animations to simulate a race between a tortoise and a rabbit.
-The animation demonstrates motion using CSS keyframes, cubic-bezier timing functions, and absolute positioning to create a fun and interactive visual.
+The animation demonstrates motion using CSS keyframes, cubic-bezier timing functions, and absolute positioning to create a fun and interactive visual

 The project includes: